Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 - WithInMemoryStore

 ### WithStrategy Variants
 Adds and configures an IMultiTenantStore to the application.
-Only the last strategy configured will be used with the exception of the fallback strategy.
+Multiple strategies can be registered and each will be used in the order configured, with the exception of the fallback strategy which is always last.
 See [MultiTenant Strategies](Strategies) for more information on each type.

 - WithStrategy&lt;TStrategy&gt;
 - WithBasePathStrategy